BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

  <img src="Images/WebAPI_Part-9.png" width="400">

-When the button is clicked, the function `geMyLocation()` is called, where first it is checked if `navigator.geolocation` is equal to `true` and thus the API can be used.
+When the button is clicked, the function `getMyLocation()` is called, where first it is checked if `navigator.geolocation` is equal to `true` and thus the API can be used.
 Then the `getCurrentPosition()` method of the API starts.
 On first use, the user's consent should be obtained.
 If consent is given and the `getCurrentPosition()` method is executed successfully, a coordinate object is returned which is passed as a parameter to the callback function set up here with `showPosition()`.
 This coordinate object is used in the `showPosition` callback function to output the determined data (latitude, longitude).

 There are more properties than `coords.latitude` and `coords.longitude`: